ComunidadBioInfo/cdsbsource/content/en/post/2020-03-09-bioc2019-code-of-conduct-violation-response.markdown

 featured: false
 ---

-For the English version of this statement, please go to the [BioC2019 website](http://bioc2019.bioconductor.org/).
+For the English version of this statement, please go to the [BioC2019 Code of Conduct website](https://bioc2019.bioconductor.org/code_of_conduct).
 At CDSB's website you can find the [translated Spanish version of this statement](https://comunidadbioinfo.github.io/es/post/bioc2019-code-of-conduct-violation-response/).